 3. Pick your accommodation wisely

 In Kuala Lumpur, backpackers have two preferred spots: the Changkat in Bukit Bintang and the Chinatown near the Pasar Seni LRT station.
-The former is located near some of the hottest and trendiest clubs, while the latter offers better access to the public transportation system.
+The former is located near some of the hottest and trendiest clubs, while the latter offers easy access to the public transportation system.
 You can generally pick up a bed for between 20 and 50 ringgit.

 4. Eat like the locals

-Every foodie’s delight, the Petaling Street in Chinatown is filled with hungry tourists at any hour of any given day.
-Due to this, you may sometimes find inflated prices which the locals would never stomach (pun intended).
+Every foodie’s delight, Petaling Street in Chinatown is filled with hungry tourists at any hour of any given day.
+Due to this, you may find inflated prices which the locals would never stomach (pun intended).
 However, if you travel during the monsoon season, the merchants here will most likely implement friendlier prices and maybe even spoon you larger portions.

 5. Avoid The Beaten Track

 Within Kuala Lumpur, our advice is to avoid areas specifically developed for tourists, (especially those developed for family tourists) as these are by far the most expensive places to hang out.
 Instead, I suggest you take a day trip to visit the Petaling Jaya area.
-Pataling Jaya is a large satellite city of Kuala Lumpur and the area is far less busy with tourists.
+Petaling Jaya is a large satellite city of Kuala Lumpur and the area is far less busy with tourists.